glfmn/glitter/README.md

 $ glit help
 ```

-Too add a gist format to your shell prompt if you are in a bash shell, add the following snippet to your `~/.bashrc`:
+Too add a glitter format to your shell prompt if you are in a bash shell, add the following snippet to your `~/.bashrc`:

 ```bash
 __is_git_repo() {